onera/paradigm/doc/sphinx/source/user_manual/partitioning/extract_part.rst

 Data transfer
 """""""""""""

-  Application-specific data can also be transferred from the extracted mesh to the input mesh, and vice versa.
+  Application-specific data can be can be transferred between the extracted and input meshes.

   If the extraction was performed in PDM_EXTRACT_PART_KIND_LOCAL mode, the transfer is performed locally using the *parent* indirection.